tubiz/woo-paystack/readme.txt

 == Upgrade Notice ==

-= 4.0.0 =
+= 4.0.1 =
-*	Add support for Paystack Inline Embed and sending additional order details to Paystack
+*	Fix fatal error if WooCommerce 2.6.14 and below is installed